 Everyone is unique, so you may experience different symptoms.
 However the most common include:

-When these are ongoing, it can fragment your sleep and cause insomnia4.
+When these are ongoing, it can fragment your sleep and cause insomnia.3

 If you find yourself suffering from insomnia while trying to quit smoking, give the following remedies a try to ease your discomfort and reclaim that precious slumber.

-While this may seem counterproductive, don’t start napping during the day.
-Naps only last a short time here and there, and this can throw your regular sleeping patterns out when you try to get a proper sleep at night.
+While this may seem counterproductive, try not to nap during the day.
+Naps only last a short time here and there, and can throw your regular sleeping patterns out when you try to get a proper sleep at night.

 If you’re stressed, anxious or craving a cigarette, your mind is not relaxed enough to get in the right headspace for quality sleep.